rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 The function of the resistance system is to control and vary the resistance felt by the user of the Mario Kart Bike, hereafter referred to as the bike.

-- The monitors the linear actuator feedback voltage to determine its current position with 10-bit precision, which corresponds to the distance of the magnet array from the flywheel.
+- The controller monitors the linear actuator feedback voltage to determine its current position with 10-bit precision, which corresponds to the distance of the magnet array from the flywheel.

 - An external digital input (via the Bluetooth module) is received from the ride replay subsystem to determine the calculated set point which the actuator should extend to.
-This recieved value corresponds to a resistance state, of which there are 1024, since the limiting factor is the 10-bit precision of the controller.
+This recieved value corresponds to a resistance state, of which there are 511; the limiting factors being the 10-bit precision of the controller and the usable portion of the actuator's range.

 - The controller supplies either a positive or negative voltage to the linear actuator to control the direction of the actuator's motion.

 - The actuator is to vary the array of magnets perpendicular to the simulator’s rear conductive flywheel (not the current flywheel on the bike, a new flywheel with dimensions that fit our design more effectively) to generate eddy currents using the primary magnetic induction formed at the conductor [1], which result in the generation of braking torque opposed onto the flywheel.